tobspr/RenderPipeline-Tutorials/Getting-Started-Windows/README.md

 Also, leave all features checked in the installer.

 After you have installed Panda3D, we have to make sure `ppython` is on your path.
 Press <kbd>Windows</kbd>+<kbd>R</kbd> and type `cmd`.
 A command shell will open, enter `ppython`.
-If a python interpreter opens, you are done and can close- the shell.
+If a python interpreter opens, you are done and can close the shell.

 If you get `ppython is not a recognized internal command`, head over to <a href="https://www.panda3d.org/manual/index.php/Installing_Panda3D_in_Windows">Installing Panda3D in Windows</a>
 which describes how to fix this.